-Defines the term "electric assisted bicycle" for purposes of the applicability of the vehicle and traffic law; provides that no person sixteen years of age or younger shall operate an electric assisted bicycle; requires persons eighteen years of age or younger to wear a helmet when operating an electric assisted bicycle.
+Defines the term "electric assisted bicycle" for purposes of the applicability of the vehicle and traffic law; requires persons sixteen years of age or older to wear a helmet when operating an electric assisted bicycle.

 TITLE OF BILL: An act to amend the vehicle and traffic law, in relation to the definition of electric assisted bicycle

 PURPOSE: This bill clarifies the vehicle and traffic law to define electric assisted bicycles; establishes that electric assisted bicycles, as defined, are bicycles; and establishes safety and operational criteria for their use.

 SUMMARY OF PROVISIONS: Section 1 of the bill adds a new subparagraph to Section 102 of the vehicle and traffic law, defining electric assisted bicycles as: A bicycle with two or three wheels which has a saddle and fully operative pedals for human propulsion, and also has an electric motor.
 However, the electric motor shall not have a power output of more than 750 watts, and is incapable of propelling the device at a speed greater than twenty miles per hour on level ground.
 The electric motor should also be incapable of further increasing the speed of the device when human power alone is used to propel the device at or more than twenty miles per hour.